ssg13/smarter-balanced-item-viewer/documentation/Technologies.md

-# Item Viewer Service Overview
+# Item Viewer Service Technologies Overview

 This document explains the main parts of the item viewer service and, its important dependencies.